Sonnet 467

 Under a cranberry sky,

-And left ‘neath stars just you and me
+And left ‘neath stars just you and me,

-With a silver moon a high.
+Bright silver moon on high.

 The waves soon danced with tinsel tops

-A gloaming cloak around us dropped
+Grey gloaming cloaks upon us dropped

 And chilled us through and through.